Connect with us

 3 Reason To Have Contractor’s Liability Insurance

-There’s a reason everyone you see at a construction site almost always has protective gear such as hard helmets, safety shoes, etc.
+There’s a reason everyone you see at a construction site almost always wears protective gear, such as hard helmets and safety shoes.

 Construction sites are extraordinarily action-packed and inherently high-risk zones.
-These sites will require more than just protective clothing on the workers to be optimally safe.
+These sites will require more than just protective clothing for the workers to be optimally safe.

 While there are different kinds of business insurance policies your company should consider having, this article will focus on General Liability Insurance.
 Let’s go through some of the reasons it’s a good idea for your company to get one.

-The first reason sounds pretty obvious, but it needs as much emphasis as possible.
+The first reason is pretty apparent, but it deserves as much emphasis as possible.
 The last thing you want as a contractor is to end up footing a large bill that you could have avoided by merely having a little foresight.

-In the construction industry, you’re technically dicing with the possibility of an accident or a miscalculation every day.
-There’s so much heavy-duty machinery, scary heights that workers have to climb, and a lot of work—which amounts to tired people, and tired people are more prone to making mistakes.
-In the end, it’s not about if an accident will happen but when.
+In the construction industry, accidents or miscalculations are a daily possibility, not a remote chance.
+There’s so much heavy-duty machinery, scary heights that workers have to climb, and a lot of work, which amounts to tired people, and exhausted people are more prone to making mistakes.
+In the end, it’s not a matter of whether an accident will happen, but when.

 So, your need for protection in such events should not only be anticipated but also planned.
 Work with an experienced contractor’s insurance broker who can help you find the protection you need for your business.
 With their help, you can get a General Liability Insurance policy that will cover:

-- Medical expenses if someone is injured during the work
+• Medical expenses if someone is injured at work

-- Damages a product your company installed might cause
+• Damages that a product your company installed might cause

-- Court costs, judgements and settlements on claims
+• Court costs, judgments, and settlements on claims

-In general, this coverage will help you protect yourself and your business from liabilities that might emerge due to accidents involving other people and properties that are not necessarily your employees or your property, respectively.
+In general, this coverage helps protect you and your business from liabilities that may arise from accidents involving other people and properties that are not necessarily your employees or property.

 Make Your Bids Stronger